csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverables/README.md

 The logic behind the sliding scale page is as follows:
 A question with a sliding bar asking the user to select the right response will be presented.
 The next page button will become available as soon as the user slides to the correct portion, at which point a text explanation describing why this is the correct area will be presented.

+The logic of short answer page is as follows:
+User will see a question and a text input box to write their answer, they will only be able to proceed to the next page once they have filled in the text input.

 The final type of page is one used to construct a water filer.
 There will be 7 spaces on this page where the user can select the material to use for this layer.
 When a user clicks on an empty layer, they are taken to a page showing all the available items.
 After selecting an item, they are taken back to the page for creating the water filter, where the view has been modified to reflect the new additions.
 The page also display the amount of money the user have and the country the user representing.
 There will also be a store button, instruction button, and a evaluate button.